 We have seen various corporate actions above and their treatment of the weighted average outstanding shares.
-Now, let us look into buyback of shares.
-If the Company buys back the shares, they are treated in the similar way as the shares are issued but in the opposite, that the shares are reduced from the calculation.
+Now, let us look into the buyback of shares.
+If the Company buys back the shares, they are treated in a similar way as the shares are issued but in the opposite, that the shares are reduced from the calculation.

 - Thus, the Company has 100 thousand shares during the first 3 months, 112000 shares during the next 6 months and 100000 shares again during the last 3 months of the year

 - Thus, weighted average shares outstanding in this case = (100000*3 + 112000*6 + 100000*3)/12 = 1272000/12 = 106000

 - Thus, the Company has 106,000 shares outstanding at the end of the year.

 Weighted Average Share Calculation Example #1